 If you want to expand your Ceph cluster by adding a new one, it is good to know what the best practices are.
 So, here is some more information about cephadm and some tips and tricks for expanding your Ceph cluster.

-The clusters speed is determined by the slowest member of the cluster, therefore the best practice for expansions is to use fairly similar hardware as the original setup or future grow your infrastructure based on later added hardware performance.
+The cluster’s speed is determined by the slowest member of the cluster, therefore the best practice for expansions is to use fairly similar hardware as the original setup or future grow your infrastructure based on later added hardware performance.
 Sometimes a few years pass by with the current state and expanding after that might force using newer hardware, but that doesn’t matter as long as you have the same network speed and configuration and also the same amount of RAM in the nodes.
-The good part (or the ‘cloud way’) is that you don’t need to expand with huge amount of investments, the cluster can be expanded node by node.
-But from budget point-of-view you should consider expanding more, because workwise it is easier to organize physical installation for multiple nodes comparing to install them once in a while.
+The good part (or the ‘cloud way’) is that you don’t need to expand with a huge amount of investments, the cluster can be expanded node by node.
+But from a budget point-of-view, you should consider expanding more, because workwise it is easier to organize physical installation for multiple nodes compared to installing them once in a while.

 In summary, Ceph scales very well as the number of nodes increases.
 Also, having too few nodes in the cluster places more of your cluster’s data on each node, increasing recovery I/O and recovery times, which is not desirable.
 Lastly, you can start with as little as three nodes, but if you can afford to spread your disks across more nodes, it’s better to do so.